Reconsider Travel to Oman due to COVID-19.

 Yemen Border Area

-Terrorist attacks and violence continue in Yemen.
-Crossing the border into Yemen can be dangerous, and U.S. citizens who attempt to cross the Oman-Yemen border, from either Oman or Yemen, may be detained by Omani authorities.
+Terrorist attacks and armed conflict continue in Yemen.
+Crossing the Oman-Yemen border can be dangerous.
+U.S. citizens who attempt to cross the border, from either Oman or Yemen, may be detained by Omani authorities.

 Visit our website for High-Risk Travelers.